KrashKrash/ECDSA-Security-Analysis-Suite/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Hoping to make this ECDSA Security Suite a complete vulnerability Detection program!

 ## License